 Question: I recently was directly paid for hail damage to my car.
-If I don't get the car repaired, can they take the money back?
+If I don't get the car repaired, can the car insurance company take the money back?
 Is it fraud to use the money from a hail damage claim for something other than fixing the car?
 There is still a lien on the car.

 Answer: In general, when you make a claim against your own auto insurance policy, you can choose to “cash out” and receive money as compensation (minus your deductible amount) instead of having your insurer pay a body shop to fix your vehicle.

-The insurance company has met its obligation by paying the repair costs for the damages that they found.
-They shouldn’t take the money back or consider it fraud if you don’t use the money to repair the vehicle.
+The insurance company has met its obligation by paying the repair costs for the damages that it found.
+Your car insurance company shouldn’t take the money back or consider it fraud if you don’t use the insurance money to repair the vehicle.
 What would be fraud to your insurer is if in the future you filed another claim for the same damage.

 If you cashed a check made out to you and the lien holder without their endorsement (or by forging their signature), then this could be considered fraud and get you into a lot trouble.